bitovi/react-native-pmo/README.md

 ### macOS

-Follow the [React Native CLI Quickstart](https://reactnative.dev/docs/environment-setup?guide=native&os=macos&platform=android) instructions for macOS.
+Follow the [React Native Environment Setup](https://reactnative.dev/docs/set-up-your-environment) instructions for macOS with Android as well as iOS target OS.

-Be sure to follow the quickstart instructions for:
+Be sure to follow the setup instructions for:

 - Watchman
 - Java Development Kit